 The Inbound Marketing Methodology for Higher Education

 This is where inbound marketing comes in—or, what we like to call Inbound Enrollment.
 Traditional outbound marketing tactics like billboards, radio ads, printed mail, and viewbooks are still quite popular in higher education, but difficult to measure and hard to get directly in front of the right audience.

 They’re also easier than ever to ignore.
 Back in the days of Don Draper, there were only a few mediums available to compete for people’s attention – radio, TV, and magazines.
 Today, these mediums remain quite strong – but they live alongside hundreds of additional channels that compete for attention.
 We have phones and tablets that allow us to multi-task, DVR’s and Roku’s that let us skip commercials, and connected devices that allow us to break from screens all together.
 It’s not a massive advertising budget that will help you cut through this noise.
 It’s value.
 You need to engage in the conversation by answering the questions your prospective students are asking, where they ask them, and when they ask them.
 Get students to come to you – not the other way around.

 The inbound marketing methodology divides that funnel into four stages which guide your marketing efforts: Attract, convert, nurture, and close.
 Let’s take a closer look at the inbound marketing methodology and how it can be used in higher education.

 Attract: Bring the right prospective students and their families to your website.

-Larger institutions with deeper pockets may easily be able to afford paying $35-$100 per click, but is that something you really want to do when you can capture an organic click for free?
+Larger institutions with deeper pockets may easily be able to afford to pay $35-$100 per click, but is that something you really want to do when you can capture an organic click for free?
 What makes matter worse, is that not every click is going to convert.
 Most sites will see a conversion rate between 1-5%, which means to capture a single inquiry from a prospective student could cost you hundreds if not thousands per inquiry.
 Smaller institutions can’t even consider this type of scenario.